-Eye exams at Eye Clinic of Austin are administered by our highly experienced optometrists Dr. Melanie Prosise and Dr. Chelsea Devitt with the assistance of our ophthalmic technicians.
-Eye Clinic of Austin is committed to thoroughness of the eye exam to insure no issues are left undiscovered.
+Eye exams at Eye Clinic of Austin are administered by our highly experienced optometrist Dr. Melanie Prosise with the assistance of our ophthalmic technicians.
+Eye Clinic of Austin is committed to the thoroughness of the eye exam to ensure no issues are left undiscovered.
 To schedule an eye exam, use our Online Scheduler or call us at (512) 427-1100.

 Your Health History

 Eye Clinic of Austin eye exams consist of several different elements performed in various stages to evaluate the complete visual system.
 One of the most important parts of the eye exam is discussing and documenting your health history, including personal medical history and family medical history for not only your eyes, but general health as well.
 If you are a new patient, you can print and fill out new patient forms before coming into the office.